-4 In the current year, the Company increased the shareholder loan to Green Cross Manufacturers Proprietary Limited.
+3 In the prior year, the Company increased the shareholder loan to Green Cross Manufacturers Proprietary Limited to R276,7 million.
+In the current year, R59,9 million was received from Green Cross as part settlement of their shareholder loan.